National Panchayati Raj Day 2023: All About Panchayati Raj System in India

 8. Special purpose agency

-So, the introduction of the Panchayati Raj system was a good step in conveying the message of democracy to every village of the country.
+So, the introduction of the Panchayati Raj system was a good step in conveying the message of democracy to every village in the country.